Stern Review: Stern's later comments

 In April 2008 Stern said that the severity of his findings were vindicated by the 2007 IPCC report and admitted that in the Stern Review, "We underestimated the risks [...] we underestimated the damage associated with temperature increases [...] and we underestimated the probabilities of temperature increases".
 In June 2008, Stern said that because climate change is happening faster than predicted, the cost to reduce carbon would be even higher, of about 2% of GDP instead of the 1% in the original report.

 In an interview at the 2013 World Economic Forum, Stern said "Looking back, I underestimated the risks.
 The planet and the atmosphere seem to be absorbing less carbon than we expected, and emissions are rising pretty strongly.
 Some of the effects are coming through more quickly than we thought then" in the 2006 Review.
-He now believes we are "on track for something like four degrees".
+He then believed we were "on track for something like four degrees".